adrianflatner/Shoppinglist-project/README.md

 **Running python**

-Check which version you have of python:
+Check version of python:
 ```
 $ python -V
 ```
-If you get python 1 or 2 use pip3 and python3 instead of pip and python in your terminal
+If you get python 1 or 2 use pip3 and python3 instead of pip and python in your terminal.

 Navigate to backend and run the following:
 ```